ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 Here is an example program that blinks the onboard LED.
 "Blinky" projects are a standard "hello world" type of program that demonstrate your development environment works properly.

-If you replace your `arduino_main.cpp` file's contents with the following and flash properly, then your ESP32's blue onboard LED will begin to blink every second (yay 😄)!
+If you replace your `arduino_main.cpp` file's contents with the following, build, and flash properly, then your ESP32's blue onboard LED will begin to blink every second (yay 😄)!

 {: .highlight}
 Note that it is **your** responsibility to integrate this code with the controller starter code!